Blane187/RVC_PlayGround/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you like RVC, please consider donating to Rejekts
+If you like RVC_PlayGround, please consider donating to Rejekts
 here: https://ko-fi.com/rejekts

 or here: https://www.paypal.com/paypalme/lesantillan